cryptostorage/cryptostorage.com/README.md

 # Introduction
 [cryptostorage.com](https://cryptostorage.com) is a security-focused, open-source, client-side tool to generate public/private key pairs for multiple cryptocurrencies.

-The tool runs only in your device's browser so funds are never entrusted to a third party by design, including the site and project owners.
+The tool runs only in your device's browser so funds are never entrusted to a third party by design.

 # Main Features
 - Generate secure cold storage for multiple cryptocurrencies.